apache/cordova-docs/www/_posts/2015-12-08-cordova-ios-4.0.0.md

 We are happy to announce that `Cordova iOS 4.0.0` has been released.

-This release adds significant functionality, and also introduces a number of [breaking changes](https://github.com/apache/cordova-ios/blob/master/guides/API%20changes%20in%204.0.md).
-Mostly though, it adds first-class support for pluggable webviews - namely we now support [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) -- a bundled modern WebView for iOS!
+This is a major release, and [deprecated APIs have been removed](https://github.com/apache/cordova-ios/blob/master/guides/API%20changes%20in%204.0.md).
+Some 3rd party plugins might require updates before they are compatible.
+This release adds first-class support for pluggable webviews - namely we now support [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) -- a bundled modern WebView for iOS!

 `cordova-ios@4.0.0` will be the default iOS version in the next version of `cordova`.
 If you just can't wait though, you can try it out now: